giuliamonopoli/deepvalve-paper/README.md

 ## Abstract
-Early detection of mitral valve (MV) structural complications is a crucial clinical need.
-Key advances in deep learning-based segmentation have not yet been leveraged for MV detection in cardiac magnetic resonance imaging (CMR), a promising opportunity towards assisted MV disease diagnostics.
-To address this gap, we introduce Deep- Valve, an automated pipeline for MV detection using CMR.
-DeepValve builds on existing approaches by comparing known methodologies (U- Net architectures, fine-tuned for regression and segmentation analysis:
-UNET-REG and UNET-SEG) and introducing a novel hybrid model (DSNT-REG), adapted from a recent automatic segmentation study in echocardiography.
-We propose metrics tailored for quality assessment of predicted thin structures based on Procrustes analysis.
+Mitral valve disease is one of the most prevalent valvular heart disorders, increasingly contributing to global cardiovascular morbidity and mortality.
+Evaluating mitral valve (MV) leaflets through medical imaging is essential to diagnose valvular pathology.
+In this regard, cardiac magnetic resonance (CMR) has emerged as a superior diagnostic tool, addressing the limitations of other imaging modalities.
+Automated detection of the MV leaflets could significantly enhance clinical workflows by providing rapid and accurate assessments.
+However, the application of advanced deep learning (DL) techniques for detecting the MV from CMR is not yet established.

+To address this gap, we introduce DeepValve, the first proof-of-concept DL pipeline for MV detection using CMR.
+Within DeepValve, we tested three valve detection models: a keypoint-regression model (UNET-REG), a segmentation model (UNET-SEG) and a hybrid model based on keypoint detection (DSNT-REG).
+We also propose novel metrics tailored for evaluating the quality of MV detection, including Procrustes metrics (PRA, PD) for the regression models and customized Dice-based metrics (Dilated Dice, Centerline Dice) for segmentation models.
+We developed and tested our models on a clinical dataset comprising 120 CMR scans from patients with mitral valve prolapse and mitral annular disjunction.

+Our results show that DSNT-REG achieved the best regression performance with RMSE, PRA, and PD values of 6.54, 3.17, and 0.18 mm, respectively.
+Additionally, the segmentation model achieved Dice, Dilated Dice, and Centerline Dice scores of 0.70, 0.77, and 0.81, respectively.

+Overall, our work represents a critical first step towards automated MV assessment using DL in CMR and paving the way for improved diagnostic and prognostic capabilities in clinical settings.

 ## Our pipeline and examples of predictions from our models